josephsassone3/eits-legal/terms.md

 ## 7. Limitation of Liability

-TO THE FULLEST EXTENT PERMITTED BY LAW, [YOUR NAME OR COMPANY] WILL NOT BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR PUNITIVE DAMAGES, OR FOR ANY GAMBLING LOSSES, LOSS OF MONEY, LOSS OF DATA, OR LOSS OF PROFITS, ARISING FROM OR RELATED TO YOUR USE OF THE APP — WHETHER OR NOT WE HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+TO THE FULLEST EXTENT PERMITTED BY LAW, Eye in the Sky WILL NOT BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR PUNITIVE DAMAGES, OR FOR ANY GAMBLING LOSSES, LOSS OF MONEY, LOSS OF DATA, OR LOSS OF PROFITS, ARISING FROM OR RELATED TO YOUR USE OF THE APP — WHETHER OR NOT WE HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 You acknowledge that any decision to gamble, and any resulting loss, is entirely your own responsibility.

 ## 8. Responsible Gambling